goextend/extend-security-auth0-extension/README.md

+# Archived
+With the end-of-life of the extend.io service, This repository has been archived.

 # Auth0 Extension - Extend Security

 Extend Security extension helps you to create the required artifacts for enabling the new Extend security model using Auth0 as the identity provider.